yard

 Using outdoor-strength doses indoors is the fastest way to burn roots.
 Houseplants in small pots and low light use far less nitrogen than a tomato bed outside.

 Skipping instructions is another big one.
-Labels on major brands, whether you feed a big fiddle leaf fig or a tiny air plant cluster, usually include indoor rates and intervals.
+Labels on major brands usually include indoor rates and intervals; that matters whether you feed a big fiddle leaf fig or a tiny air plant cluster.

 Water stress multiplies fertilizer damage.
 Dry roots plus a strong feed can scorch tips on already thirsty plants like humidity-loving ferns.